wintercms/docs/backend-controllers-ajax.md

 <a name="ajax"></a>
 ## Using AJAX handlers

-The back-end AJAX framework uses the same [AJAX library](../ajax/introduction) as the front-end pages.
+The back-end AJAX framework uses the same [AJAX library](../ajax/introduction) as the frontend pages.
 The library is loaded automatically on the back-end pages.

 <a name="ajax-handlers"></a>
-### Back-end AJAX handlers
+### Backend AJAX handlers

 The back-end AJAX handlers can be defined in the controller class or [widgets](widgets).
 In the controller class the AJAX handlers are defined as public methods with the name starting with "on" string: **onCreateTemplate**, **onGetTemplateList**, etc.

-Back-end AJAX handlers can return an array of data, throw an exception or redirect to another page (see [AJAX event handlers](../ajax/handlers)).
+Backend AJAX handlers can return an array of data, throw an exception or redirect to another page (see [AJAX event handlers](../ajax/handlers)).
 You can use `$this->vars` to set variables and the controller's `makePartial` method to render a partial and return its contents as a part of the response data.

     public function onOpenTemplate()
     {